Yeast display

-Yeast display (or yeast surface display) is a protein engineering technique that uses the expression of recombinant proteins incorporated into the cell wall of yeast for isolating and engineering antibodies.
+Yeast display (or yeast surface display) is a protein engineering technique that uses the expression of recombinant proteins incorporated into the cell wall of yeast.
+This method can be used for several applications such as isolating and engineering antibodies and determining host-microbe interactions.

 Development

 The yeast display technique was first published by the laboratory of Professor K. Dane Wittrup and Eric T. Boder.
 The technology was sold to Abbott Laboratories in 2001.

 How it works

 A protein of interest is displayed as a fusion to the Aga2p protein on the surface of yeast.
-The Aga2p protein is naturally used by yeast to mediate cell–cell contacts during yeast cell mating.
-As such, display of a protein via Aga2p projects the protein away from the cell surface, minimizing potential interactions with other molecules on the yeast cell wall.
-The use of magnetic separation and flow cytometry in conjunction with a yeast display library is a highly effective method to isolate high affinity protein ligands against nearly any receptor through directed evolution.
+The Aga2p protein is used by yeast to mediate cell–cell contacts during yeast cell mating.
+As such, display of a protein via Aga2p likely projects the fusion protein from the cell surface, minimizing potential interactions with other molecules on the yeast cell wall.
+The use of magnetic separation and flow cytometry in conjunction with a yeast display library can be highly effective method to isolate high affinity protein ligands against nearly any receptor through directed evolution.